 Running a background check I must add is extremely essential in your decision so that you avoid those instances where child molesters and predators are hired and paid to bring harm to your children while at daycare.
 Finally, CPR...
 You want to always make sure that the employees are trained in this area and know the basics of survival CPR.
 These things can easily be overlooked and most parents do not realize the importance of asking the RIGHT questions.

 What Is Their Ratio Of Kids To Workers At The Daycare?

 The last thing that we're all aware of is the ratio.
 The ratio of daycare employees to the actual kids.
 This varies in the state of Texas according to the age of the children that are being watched.
 Make sure that when you evaluate a daycare facility, you pay attention to whether they have groups for the different age ranges of kids and what ratios they allow.
 Not only what the law says is a minimum or a maximum for an employee.
 You want to make sure that when your children are being watched, they're being watched by someone that can handle the full amount of kids that are watching them.

-These are only a brief list of what to look for when searching for a daycare.
-If you want more in depth information please download our FREE consumer guide, 11 Tips For Parents Searching For A Safe Daycare.
+This is only a brief list of what to look for when searching for a daycare.
+If you want more in-depth information please download our FREE consumer guide, 11 Tips For Parents Searching For A Safe Daycare.

 What Do You Do When Your Child Is Injured At Daycare?